-Close zippers, snaps, and hooks to avoid

-snagging other items.
-Remove heat-sensitive trim that can be damaged by drying.
+· Close zippers, snaps, and hooks to avoid snagging other items.
+Remove heatsensitive trim that can be damaged by drying.
 Tie strings and sashes so they will not tangle.

-Check garments to make sure all spots and stains were removed during the wash.
+- · Check garments to make sure all spots and stains were removed during the wash.
 Do not tumble dry soiled or stained items.
-Heat may permanently set stains.

-Sharp or metal objects can damage your dryer.
-Check pockets for pins, clips, money, bolts, nuts, etc. Do not lay these objects on your dryer after emptying pockets.
-Turn pockets of heavy items inside out for even drying.

-- Place small items such as baby socks or hankies in a mesh bag for easier removal. - Articles to be ironed should be removed from the dryer while still damp.
+Heat may permanently set stains. - Sharp or metal objects can damage your dryer.
+Check pockets for pins, clips, money, bolts, nuts, etc. Do not lay these objects on vour dryer after emptying pockets.
+Turn pockets inside out. - Place small items such as baby socks or hankies in a mesh bag for easier removal. - Articles to be ironed should be removed from the dryer while still damp.